clicon/clixon-docs/xml.rst

 Internal representation
 =======================
+Clixon represents its internal data in an in-memory tree representation.
+In the C API, this data structure is called ``cxobj`` (Clixon XML object) and is used to represent config and state data.
+Typically, a cxobj is parsed from or printed to XML or JSON, but is really a generic representation of a tree.

-A cxobj has several components, which are all accessible via the API.
+A ``cxobj`` has several components, which are all accessible via the API.
 For example:

 +------------+-----------------------------------------------------------+
 | name       | Name of node                                              |